mivalov/rwdp/rwdp/templates/pages/base/Page-setup-instuctions.md

 ### **2. Building the child template**

-Earlier we mentioned that pages are an "extention" of the [base template](https://jinja.palletsprojects.com/en/3.1.x/templates/#base-template) HTML file.
+Earlier we mentioned that pages are an "extension" of the [base template](https://jinja.palletsprojects.com/en/3.1.x/templates/#base-template) HTML file.
 We refer to these pages as [child templates](https://jinja.palletsprojects.com/en/3.1.x/templates/#child-template).

 #### **2.1 Extend template**